Purdue-CS193/homework-0-jackygram91/index.md

 ## Welcome to GitHub Pages

+### Jack's first CS193 Homework

+My favorite things about CS193

+- Github is pretty cool
+- Meeting only once a week
+- Ed discussion and online class for questions
+- Cool presentations

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.